opencog/sensory/README.md

 storing them in the AtomSpace, and vice-versa, streams Atoms out of the AtomSpace, and into Values.

+Some generalizations and generalities: in chemistry, one has literal atoms, which, like tinker toys or jigsaw-puzzle pieces, can hook up one to the other, to form complex molecules.
+The process is recursive: certain complex molecules, such as DNA and protiens, can further hook up and participate in processing.
+The idea of hooking up and connecting is pervasive.
+It's in chemistry certainly, and obviously in mechanical linkages.
+One builds high-rises by connecting steel girders.

+One of the sub-goals of this project is to understand the generic, mathematical, philsophical nature of what it means to "hook things up", in full abstractness.

 Auto-wiring and theorem proving
 -------------------------------